timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_DockPanel_MeasureOverride.md

-<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/DockPanel.cs#L90" title="View the source code">View Source</a>
+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Controls/DockPanel.cs#L90" title="View the source code">View Source</a>

 #### Parameters
-<dl><dt>  Size</dt><dd>Constraint size is an "upper limit" that the return value should not exceed.</dd></dl>
+<dl><dt>  <a href="T_Avalonia_Size">Size</a></dt><dd>Constraint size is an "upper limit" that the return value should not exceed.</dd></dl>

 #### Return Value
-Size
-The Panel's desired size.

-##
+<a href="T_Avalonia_Size">Size</a>
-Children are measured based on their sizing properties and <a href="T_Avalonia_Controls_Dock">Dock</a>.
+The Panel's desired size.Children are measured based on their sizing properties and <a href="T_Avalonia_Controls_Dock">Dock</a>.
 Each child is allowed to consume all of the space on the side on which it is docked; Left/Right docked children are granted all vertical space for their entire width, and Top/Bottom docked children are granted all horizontal space for their entire height.

 ## See Also